ryanbrowne2020/ymaze/README.md

 as a string of numbers in a Word document, with the arms labelled as 1, 2, 3.
 You can add several trials in the same document, just put each trial on a new line.

+Note: you only need the t.pop() command if your lines have a line break / newline character at the end.

 Run as
 `python get_triads.py`